Ayush-iitkgp/Ayush-iitkgp.github.io/index.md

 ## Updates

+**Jun, 2022:** My stay in Slovenia has come to an end, I am moving to Germany.
+Thank you Slovenia for lovely memories.

 **May, 2018:** This is a giant leap forward in life, I am moving to a relatively unknown country Slovenia to work as the Data Scientist at Zemanta, an Outbrain Company.
 I am grateful for this opportunity and look forward to living an expat life.

 **Jul, 2017:** The new phase of life has begun, I am joining Sprinklr as a Product Engineer in their R&D department.
 I will be starting to work with the Data Engine team  where we will be implementing the machine learning module in the data flow execution pipeline.